budproj/execution-mode/README.md

   <br>
 </p>
 <p align="center">
-Web interface for Bud's execution mode
+Web interface for Bud's execution mode.
 </p>

 ## 📖 About this